lucassimao/Angular-CRUD-Spring-Boot-Backend/frontend/README.md

 ## Development server

+- Get the spring boot backend up running `./mvnw  spring-boot:run` inside the **backend** folder.
+The server will start at http://localhost:8080
+- Start and setup a keycloak container instance
+    - run  `docker run --rm --name keycloak -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -e DB_VENDOR=h2 -p 8081:8080 jboss/keycloak:6.0.1`
+    - Wait the keycloak initialization
+    - In the project's root folder (1 folder above this one), run `docker exec -i  keycloak bash < setup_keycloak.sh`
-You must have at least the node version 10 properly installed.
+- You must have at least the node version 10 properly installed.
+- Inside the **frontend** folder
-Run `npm install`
+    - run `npm install`
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+    - run `ng serve` to start the dev server.
+- Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+- Use the login **user1** and the password **11235** to login

 ## Build

 run `ng build --prod --aot` to generate the production version on the `dist/` dir

-## How to build a docker image

-`ng build --prod --aot`
-`docker build -t demo-frontend .`
-`docker run --rm -it -p 80:80 --name demo-frontend demo-frontend`

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).